top of page

 Sound Design

-The traditional shoot 'em up feel we were aiming for has a lot of balance with their sound design.
-Since attacks most often happen automatically there has to be a great focus on balancing the sound level to not blow the eardrums of the player or overstimulate them.
+The traditional shoot 'em up we were aiming to make have a lot of balance with their sound design.
+Since attacks most often happen automatically, it requires a precis finetune and balance of the sound levels to not blow the eardrums of the player or overstimulate them.

 Development Process